Dec 13, 2021

 Take all the time you need to review the documents, but remember your loan probably isn't going to fund for a day or two.
 So you can always review the paperwork at home.
 If you're refinancing, you'll have a three day "rescission period" before your loan funds.

 The seller can sign ahead of the buyer.
-If you're getting an FHA or VA loan or taking advantage of a Mortgage Credit Certificate, there will be a few items in the lender's package for the seller's signature.
-Let me know, and I can get those documents to the seller in advance.
+If you're getting an FHA or VA loan, there will be a few items in the lender's package for the seller's signature.
+Let me know, and I can get those documents to the seller in advance if necessary.

 Your escrow agent will also tell you when and how to wire your down payment and closing costs.
 Wiring the funds is preferable to writing a check.
 The escrow company probably won't accept a personal check.
 And they may have to hold a cashier's check for 24-48 hours.
 Cough up the extra $30 to your bank, and have the funds wired.